Meet Alumna Laurene Carlisle | Curriculum & Instruction M.S.'03

-To be successful in meeting the needs of students in today’s public schools, an educator must have a “toolbox” much larger than what was needed in past generations of teachers.
-A Multidisciplinary Studies in Education master’s degree will satisfy many early career needs of today’s educator by:
+To successfully meet the needs of students in today’s public schools, an educator must have a much broader pedagogy than what was needed in past generations.
+A multidisciplinary studies in education master’s degree will satisfy many early career needs of today’s educator by:

 • Providing the essential knowledge and in-demand skills needed for today’s diverse classrooms.